UKirsche/humhub-docs/developer/testing.md

 ### Run acceptance tests
 Phantom.js and Selenium are needed as servers to run acceptance tests on your system.
 You can simply run codeception but selenium or phantomjs must be running.

 Hint: If your already installed webserver is listening on port 8080 you do not need to start the test server, because Humhub tests are run on port 8080.
-If needed, adjustments can be made in the `codeception.yml`  file of our `test` folder (`test-entry-url`) and the `acceptance.suite.yml` file.
+However if your `DocumentRoot` directory is not configured to directly open humhub via `localhost` you have to adjustments in the `codeception.yml`  file of our `test` folder (`test-entry-url`) and the `acceptance.suite.yml` file.
+Alternatively start the test server as described below (in humhub root directory).

 #### with phantomjs